 One of our aims is to explore how the uncertainties in the observed magnitudes and redshift affect the locus of galaxies in the $(u-r)_\mathrm{res}$ diagram, as well as their spectral classification as red or blue galaxies (see Fig.~\ref{fig:MassColor_uncer}).
 Faint galaxies are mainly located in the right ridge of the \logM\ -- $(u-r)_\mathrm{res}$ diagram; this reflects the position of the galaxies with higher \photoz, which are also fainter.
 The precision in the estimation of the \photoz\ also affects the fits and the values of \logM\ and $(u-r)_\mathrm{res}$.
 If we measure the precision in \photoz\ by the relative error, $\sigma_z /(1 + z)$\,$\times$\,$100$ (where $z$\,=\,\photoz ), then galaxies in the red sequence exhibit lower \photoz\ uncertainty than galaxies in the blue cloud.
-The $4000$~\AA\ break, more prominent in LRGs than in blue galaxies, controls this behaviour.
-This stellar continuum feature helps to obtain more precise values of \photoz, and also of the properties of the galaxy, since it is correlated with the age of the stellar population \citep{gonzalez-delgado2005}.
-Nonetheless, the identification of red and blue galaxies in the \logM\ -- $(u-r)_\mathrm{res}$ diagram does not show a strong limitation according to the quality of the \js.
-Galaxies with similar SNR, as traced by the median error in the narrow-band magnitudes, are equally distributed across the red sequence and blue cloud, but most of the galaxies with low SNR fall near the border of the area filled by the bulk of the galaxies in the \logM\ -- $(u-r)_\mathrm{res}$ diagram in Fig.~\ref{fig:MassColor_uncer}.
+The $4000$~\AA\ break, more prominent in LRGs than in BGs, controls this behaviour.
+This stellar continuum feature helps us obtain more precise values of \photoz, as well as more precise properties of the galaxy, since it is correlated with the age of the stellar population \citep{gonzalez-delgado2005}.
+Nonetheless, the identification of red and blue galaxies in the \logM\ -- $(u-r)_\mathrm{res}$ diagram does not show a strong limitation, according to the quality of the \js.
+Galaxies with similar S/N, as traced by the median error in the NB magnitudes, are equally distributed across the red sequence and blue cloud, but most of the galaxies with low S/N fall near the border of the area filled by the bulk of the galaxies in the \logM\ -- $(u-r)_\mathrm{res}$ diagram in Fig.~\ref{fig:MassColor_uncer}.